-Authorised Economic Operations (AEO) – What Is It?
+Authorised Economic Operations

 As a part of the EU Customs code modernisation, customs authorities need to look at more efficient ways to allocate resources using risk based techniques and placing increased reliance on the processes in place within trusted shippers.
 Since 2007, customs in the EU have developed an Authorised Economic Operations (AEO) certification.
 This applies to companies that demonstrate a strong track record of customs compliance, processes and systems in order to ensure adequate customs controls, financial solvency as well as physical and security standards.